AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 </div>

 # {{ title }}
 **LLMs have changed software development**.
-They can generate features in minutes that once took days, and code that’s subtly wrong in ways that can take hours to fix.
+They can generate features in minutes that once took days, and large amounts of code that’s subtly wrong.

 In the age of AI, our software development *methodologies* need to change along with our tools, taking advantage of the positives of LLMs while guarding against the downsides.